bruestel/openhab2-addons/bundles/org.openhab.binding.homeconnect/README.md

 ### Start program with custom settings

 Currently, not all program options of a device are available as items in openHAB.
 For example, you cannot change the `Fill quantity` of a coffee maker program.
-If starting a program with custom setting is wished, you can send a special command to the item of type `basic_actions_state`.
+If you wish to start a program with a custom setting, you can send a special command to the item of type `basic_actions_state`.

 > **INFO**: Only for advanced users.
 You need to know how to use the `curl` command.
-Alternatively you could use the REST UI to trigger the commands.
+Alternatively you you can use the binding UI to trigger the commands.

 #### 1. Retrieve "special command" payload